This post was reviewed and updated on August 7, 2020

 Personal Loan vs. Personal Line of Credit

 A personal loan or line of credit may be more appropriate if you don’t need to borrow money for your business.
-But in some cases, you might want (or need) to use a personal loan or line of credit for your business.
+But in some cases, you might want (or need) to use a personal loan or line of credit to cover business expenses.

 Both options are often unsecured and may offer low rates for borrowers who have good to excellent credit.
-There are also unsecured options for those who have poor credit, but watch out as they may have ultra-high interest rates that could leave you in a debt trap.
+There are also unsecured lines of credit options for those who have poor credit, but watch out as they may have ultra-high interest rates that could leave you in a debt trap.

 Secured options also exist, but they often have a specific name.
-For example, auto loans, mortgages, pawn loans, and payday are examples of secured personal loans.
-One exception is when you use money in a savings account to secure a personal loan or line of credit — it will continue to earn interest, but you won’t be able to use the funds until you repay the loan.
+For example, auto loans, mortgages, pawn loans, and payday loans are examples of secured personal loans.
+One exception is when you use money in a savings account to secure a personal loan or line of credit—it will continue to earn interest, but you won’t be able to use the funds until you repay the loan.

 |Personal Loan||Personal Line of Credit|